 Bloomfield is a medium-sized town located in the state of Connecticut.
 With a population of 20,749 people and five constituent neighborhoods, Bloomfield is the 52nd largest community in Connecticut.

-Bloomfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Bloomfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bloomfield are a mix of both white- and blue-collar jobs.
 Overall, Bloomfield is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Bloomfield who work in office and administrative support (14.37%), management occupations (9.12%), and sales jobs (8.80%).
+There are especially a lot of people living in Bloomfield who work in office and administrative support (14.38%), management occupations (8.03%), and sales jobs (7.51%).

 Also of interest is that Bloomfield has more people living here who work in computers and math than 95% of the places in the US.

 Bloomfield is an extremely ethnically-diverse town.
 The people who call Bloomfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomfield residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bloomfield include Irish, Italian, English, and German.
+Important ancestries of people in Bloomfield include Irish, Italian, German, and English.

 The most common language spoken in Bloomfield is English.
 Other important languages spoken here include Spanish and African languages.